oicr-gsi/shesmu/README.md

 Setting up Shesmu involves collecting all the necessary bits and putting them into one place.
 It will discover most of the configuration from there.

+First create `/srv/shesmu`.
+In this directory, the other configuration files will be placed (see below).
+Shesmu can read many `.shesmu` scripts containing multiple olives from `/srv/shesmu`.
+If you don't know how to write them, just create an empty file and Shesmu will start with that.

-First, compile the main server using Maven with Java 8:
+Now, compile the main server using Maven with Java 8:

     cd shesmu-server
     mvn install